Magpie Guide

 Hotkeys

-Magpie can upscale windows in two different modes:
+Magpie allows users to upscale windows in two ways:

-• Fullscreen - Scales the window to fill your entire screen
+• Full Screen - Fill your entire screen

 1. Launch Magpie

-3. Click on the game window to make it active
+3. Click on the window of the game to select it as active

-4. Press Alt + Shift + A for fullscreen scaling, or Alt + Shift + Q for windowed scaling
+4. Press Alt + Shift + A to use full-screen upscaling, or Alt + Shift + Q to use windowed upscaling

-5. Press the same hotkey again to deactivate scaling
+5. Press the same hotkey once more to disable the upscaling

 Before Magpie scaling